 During the most recently completed financial year, we did not issue any shares that are not listed or quoted on a marketplace.
 Under our commercial paper program, we are authorized to offer investors up to \$500.0 million or the equivalent U.S. dollars.
-On June 5, 2018, we completed a private placement offering of \$200.0 million aggregate principal amount of senior unsecured debentures to accredited investors in Canada.
-For additional information, please refer to the "Material Contracts - Debentures and Credit Agreement" section on pages 26 to 27 of this AIF, the "Commercial Paper, Debentures, Credit and Liquidity Facilities" section on pages 38 to 42 of our 2018 Annual MD&A and in Note 12 of the 2018 Annual Financial Statements, which are incorporated by reference into this AIF.
+Further information on the commercial paper program is contained under the "Commercial Paper, Debentures, Credit and Liquidity Facilities" sections on pages 43 to 48 of our 2020 Annual MD&A and Note 12 of the 2020 Annual Financial Statements, which are incorporated by reference into this AIF.